 SHIPPING FEES AND POLICIES

 For orders originating in Alaska, Hawaii, and other non- continental U. S. locations, please contact me directly via the "Contact" page before placing your order.
-The prepaid shipping charges listed below are calculated for continental deliveries only.

 SHIPPING YOUR FILMS